 In place of sugar, I use liquid Lakanto drops for flavor and added sugar-free sweetness.
 Lakanto is my favorite healthy sugar alternative.
 Their all-natural, zero glycemic, and zero-calorie monk fruit sweeteners are great for baking, chocolate making, and drinks!

 Take a look at these other keto desserts sweetened with Lakanto to see how to use it.

 Use code PRIMALEDGEHEALTH to Save 20%

-You may substitute with liquid stevia drops if you have those on hand instead.
+You may substitute with liquid stevia drops (I make Homemade Stevia Extract) if you prefer.

 Sometimes we are only making food for ourselves, if that’s the case for you simply divide the recipe by 4 to make a single serving no bake eggnog cheesecake for one.

 Sprinkle 1 teaspoon gelatin over 6 tablespoons of heavy cream.
 Set aside while ¼ cup of water comes to a boil.
 Whisk in ¼ teaspoon ground cinnamon and nutmeg with 5 drops of the liquid Lakanto sweetener.
 Add the cream to the water and spices.
 Whisk well until smooth.
 Transfer to a single ramekin and chill for 30+ minutes until set.